-Comparative Law, International Commerce and Investment, International Economic Law, Public International Law
+Comparative Law; Global Challenges in Law, Agriculture, Development and Economy; International Business Law Drafting; International Commerce and Investment; International Economic Law; Public International Law

 Judicial Clerk, D.C.
 Court of Appeals, 1979-80; Associate, Cleary, Gottlieb, Steen & Hamilton, 1980-83; Counsel, Asian Development Bank, Manila, Philippines, 1983-88; Counsel, International Monetary Fund, Washington, D.C., 1988-90; Associate Professor, University of Kansas, 1990-95; Professor, 1995-present; Wagstaff Distinguished Professor, 2010-present.